mocsa/x52msfsout/README.md

 ## Joystick button numbers in MSFS

-X52 Pro has 39 buttons.
-MSFS recognizes all buttons but SimConnect gives an error for buttons above 32.
-This bug has been reported [on the developer forum](https://devsupport.flightsimulator.com/t/7708).
-So currently you cannot use buttons above 32 in x52msfsout.

 When specifying the button numbers for the \<button\> tag and elsewhere, use the same button number that you see in MSFS Control Options.

 Find an easy to understand overview of different buttons [on this page](./X52 Pro Buttons Overview/X52 Pro Buttons Overview.md)